weaveworks/weave/site/features.md

 resembles a giant Ethernet switch, where all containers are connected and can easily access services from one another.

-Because Weave uses standard protocols, your favorite network tools and applications, developed over decades, can still be used to configure, secure, monitor, and troubleshoot a container network.
+Because Weave Net uses standard protocols, your favorite network tools and applications, developed over decades, can still be used to configure, secure, monitor, and troubleshoot a container network.